 Career Cluster: Law, Public Safety, Corrections and Security

-The one-year Emergency Medical Technician - Paramedic program offers you the opportunity to further your professional EMT career.
+The sixteen-month Emergency Medical Technician - Paramedic program offers you the opportunity to further your professional EMT career.
 The program offers additional certifications in advanced cardiac life support, pre-hospital trauma life support, pediatric advanced life support and neonatal resuscitation.
 It is identical to the 531 coursework in the Paramedic Technician associate degree program.

 Students who successfully complete the program are eligible to take the National Registry of EMT's written and practical examinations for paramedic level of certification.
 Graduates of the program will be ready to start their career as paramedic technicians in a variety of healthcare settings including ambulance services, dispatch centers, first responder units, hospitals/emergency departments, industrial safety departments, rescue squads and urgent care facilities.